oxabz/urban-dic-bot/README.md

 ![An example of the bot](assets/example.png)

-A bot to quicly get the colloquial definition of a word from the site urban dictionary.
+A bot to quickly get the colloquial definition of a word from the site urban dictionary.

 ## Install